-Update: On May 28, 2021, the US Food and Drug Administration approved sotorasib (LumakrasTM) for the treatment of advanced non-small cell lung cancer driven by the KRAS-G12C mutation in patients who have already received at least one other treatment.
+Update: On May 28, 2021, the US Food and Drug Administration granted accelerated approval to sotorasib (LumakrasTM) for the treatment of advanced non-small cell lung cancer driven by the KRAS-G12C mutation in patients who have already received at least one other treatment.
 The approval was based on the clinical trials co-led by Memorial Sloan Kettering medical oncologist Bob Li.

 Karen Milich got the surprise call at 7:30 on a Saturday night.
 It was Bob Li, her medical oncologist at Memorial Sloan Kettering, telling her that he had obtained a slot for her on a clinical trial of a brand-new experimental drug called sotorasib (AMG 510).
 “Dr. Li was so excited, and his excitement made me cry,” remembers Karen, who at that time had been living with advanced lung cancer for nearly a year and whose disease was continuing to spread despite other treatments.